 - section 224(c) certification, which confirms that you’ve met all the conditions of your consent or will meet them later.
 You must apply for this certification, which enables Land Information New Zealand to issue new titles, within three years of your section 223 approval.

-When you apply for section 224(c) certification, you must also:
+When you make your application, you must also:

 - provide a schedule of any assets that are to be transferred to Council ownership, such as new roads, footpaths, street-lighting and wastewater, stormwater and water mains

 - provide us with a buyer-created invoice that specifies the value of the assets